telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer.md

 ![installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer 005](images/installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer005.png)

-Once the download succeeds, the latest version of the Telerik UI for for WinForms will be available for use in the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) and the [New Project Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/project-creation%}).
+Once the download succeeds, the latest version of the Telerik UI for WinForms will be available for use in the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) and the [New Project Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/project-creation%}).

 >tip The Download buttons of the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) and the [New Project Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/project-creation%}) launch the Latest Version Acquirer tool too.